danielgray2/mapbox-oculus/README.md

 ## Step 11: Run the application
 That should be it.
 Now you should be able to run the application.
-See if you can teleport around the screen using the hands in the visualization like can be seen in the README here.
+See if you can teleport around the screen using the hands in the visualization like can be seen in the README [here](https://github.com/provencher/MRTK-Quest).
+Also, you should be able to see red spheres appearing on the screen.
+These are the data points that are being plotted.